Expert Hot Tub Filters Guide - Everything You Need To Know

 Sand or fiber balls filters are:

-• Suited for: commercial hot tubs, as you can automate the backwashing process.
+• Suited for: Commercial hot tubs, as you can automate the backwashing process.

 Pros of sand or fiber balls filters: